floofythewolf/bio/README.md

-You may borrow this this as your own Template.
+You may borrow this as your own Template.